gustaavv/MIT6.824/lab2d.md

 This lab is very hard in terms of difficulty.
 Despite the fact that Figure 13 probably gives detailed instructions, nobody tells us how to combine Figure 2 and Figure 13, so we must figure out all the corner cases after adding the snapshot mechanism to the existing system.
 Let alone the code becomes nasty (hard to understand) as a result of covering those corner cases.

+It may sounds like I am unreflecting and happy to follow other's instructions.
+But the main concern is whether adding a new feature will maintain the correctness of the Raft protocol.
+Unfortunately, I don't how to prove that.

 ### Log used in debug

 When stuck with a bug for a long time, the built-in log package gets unhandy, because it does not support log level and the log we add to find that bug belongs to DEBUG level.
 After successful debugging, those log should be turned off (commented out).